Snailpong/MRI_Super_Resolution_3D_Gradient_Filter_Learning/train_low/README.md

-Put your low resolution(original) NIfTI file to train Be sure that file name and width/height/depth should be equal to HR file.
+Put your low resolution(original) NIfTI file to train.
+Be sure that file name and NIfTI size should be equal to HR file.